0jewell/prism/docs/Concepts/Traits.md

 Registry:add(entity, health)
 --> This is the 2 time
 ```

-### Trait cleaning scope
+### Trait Cleanup

-Traits can be added to or removed from entities, but reverting changes is not done automatically.
+Traits can be added or removed dynamically, but removing a trait does not automatically revert changes.
-When removing a trait, you must manually handle the cleanup of any data associated with it.
+You must manually handle the cleanup of any data associated with it.

 ```lua
 return Prism.Query { query = function() return part end }